carlosmonserrat/pbsearchextension/README.md

-# piratebayrepository
+# Quick pb search
-chrome extension to search data on different proxies
+A quick search of torrents for pirate bay